evanhazey/evanhazenunez/README.md

 My Current Research

-Placing empirical constraints on the core-collapse supernova (CCSN) yields of massive stars using Very Metal-Poor Damped Lyman ALpha Absorbers (VMP DLAs).
-VMP DLAs offer a unique way to probe the near primordial gas of protogalaxires that have been predominantly enriched by CCSN.
+Placing empirical constraints on the core-collapse supernova (CCSN) yields of zero metallicity massive stars using Very Metal-Poor Damped Lyman Alpha Absorbers (VMP DLAs).
+More details and a written report can be found in the [Research](research.md) portion of my site.

 All current/previous researched topics